anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/pie-dough-nut.md

 ## Color & Text Mapping

-The fill color and the text in the data source can be mapped to the chart using `pointColorMapping` in series and `name` in datalabel respectively.
+The fill color and the text in the data source can be mapped to the chart using `PointColorMapping` in series and `Name` in datalabel respectively.

 {% aspTab template="chart/accumulation-charts/pie_doughnut/map", sourceFiles="map.cs" %}